Forms and Applications

 • Obtain one letter of reference

-• This needs to be from a 4-H related source that can speak to your involvement in 4-H. Often times this letter is from the Club General Leader
+• This needs to be from a 4-H-related source that can speak to your involvement in 4-H. Often this letter is from the Club’s General Leader

-• Submit application, media form of choice, and letter of reference by October 1st (postmarked by this date if mailing) to the Extension Office.
-No late applications will be accepted after October 1st.
+• Apply, media form of choice, and letter of reference by September 1st (postmarked by this date if mailing) to the Extension Office.
+No late applications will be accepted after November 1st.

-Personal interviews for the 4-H Key Award will be conducted at the October Leader’s Board Meeting.
+Personal interviews for the 4-H Key Award will be conducted at the September Leader’s Board Meeting.
 If you are not able to attend the October meeting, arrangements can be made for an alternative interview time, or via phone or video during the meeting time.
-All interviews must be completed prior to the November Leader’s Board Meeting.
+All interviews must be completed before the December Leader’s Board Meeting.

 Are you a new family to the 4-H program?
 Or do you have a new family in your club?
 This handbook provides a great resource to new 4-H families so please look it over and share it!